 As I sit here writing this message to you, what I hope more than anything is that you are well, that your loved ones are well, that all the people around you are well.

-It is a difficult time.
-Just as we finally move through the winter and towards the lightness of spring, we find ourselves in a new reality.
-In trying to understand what is going on, we have had to open ourselves to a flood of information that can both shock the nervous and paralyze us at the same time.
-It’s hard to know what to do.
+2020 has become a new kind of surreal reality.
+One that most of us may never have imagined.
+In trying to understand how to navigate this new world best, we have had to open ourselves to a flood of information that can shock the nervous and paralyze us at the same time.
+As a result, it’s hard to know what to do.

-A guiding practice for me throughout my life, has been “do just one thing”.
+A guiding practice for me throughout my life, which is helpful right now, is to “do just one thing.”
 Take one step forward.
-It can be any step, but the step itself keeps us from shutting down and believing that we are powerless.
+It can be any step, but the step itself keeps us from shutting down and falling into helplessness.

-We may not be able to control the external events, but we can “do just one thing” and when that’s done, we do the next thing.
+We may not control the external events, but we can “do just one thing,” and when that’s done, we do the next thing.

 - Signing up for Instacart and having my groceries delivered.
 This eased the anxiety of crowds and the stress of people becoming impatient.
 My groceries came right to my doorstep – how lovely is that.

-- When out shopping, showing kindness and concern to the cashiers who are making it possible for us to receive the goods we need.
+- When out shopping, showing kindness and concern to the cashiers makes it possible for us to receive the goods we need.

 - Pause and breathe.
 Alternate nostril breathing helps calm the nervous system.